-The Periodic Type TM contains four operating modes, which are Compare Match Output, Timer/Event Counter, Single Pulse Output and PWM Output modes.
-The Periodic Type TM can be controlled with one external input pin and can drive two external output pins.
+The Periodic Type TM contains five operating modes, which are Compare Match Output, Timer/Event Counter, Capture Input, Single Pulse Output and PWM Output modes.
+The Periodic Type TM can be controlled with two external input pins and can drive two external output pins.

 Note that the PTMn external pins are pin-shared with other functions and can input or output on several pins, so before using the PTMn functions, the pin-shared function registers must be set properly to enable the PTMn pin function.
-The PTCKn pin, if used, must also be set as an input by setting the corresponding bits in the port control register.
+The PTCKn and PTPnI pins, if used, must also be set as an input by setting the corresponding bits in the port control register.